Facebook Pixel

 • Representing you in court if your case goes to trial

 You might have many valid concerns weighing on your mind after a delivery truck accident.
 Who will pay for my medical bills?
 How long will I be out of work?
 Will my employer punish me for being in an accident?
-At The Collins Law Firm, we work to alleviate those concerns and advocate for your interests while you focus on recovering.
+At Collins Law Group, we work to alleviate those concerns and advocate for your interests while you focus on recovering.

 Contact us today to get in touch with our delivery truck accident lawyers.
 We offer a free legal review of your case so you can understand all of the options available to you.